Emergency Lighting: The Definitive Guide

 In the best-case scenario, a building owner will face severe fines for non-compliance, and the business will be shut down until proper emergency lighting is installed.

-In the worst-case scenario, someone gets hurt during evacuation and the building lacks proper escape lighting.
+In the worst-case scenario, someone gets hurt during evacuation, and the building lacks proper escape lighting.
 The owner will be charged as a criminal and be liable for the damages incurred by the residents.

 We discuss the different emergency lighting building regulations later in the article.